TrueBlocks/trueblocks-docs/CONTRIBUTING.md

 [Branching Conventions](https://github.com/TrueBlocks/trueblocks-core/blob/master/docs/BRANCHING.md)

+Note: For this documentation repo, we do not have a `develop` branch.
+Make your PR against `master`.

 #### **Did you find a bug?**

 * **Do not open up a GitHub issue if the bug is a security vulnerability in TrueBlocks**.
 Contact through our website instead.